riasingh2353/team27/docs/lab2.md

 sei();
 ~~~

+<iframe width="560" height="315" src="https://youtu.be/tw2DTEFJ99Q" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 By dumping the output of these FFTs to serial, we were able to confirm that 660 Hz signals fall in the 3rd FFT bin.
 As such, if our system perceives a signal in this bin above a certain threshold over 10 consecutive computations of the FFT, it will decide that it has recognized a 660 Hz signal.
+This helped detect a constant tone within an ambient noise signal.

+<iframe width="560" height="315" src="https://youtu.be/bWo25RgRp0k" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Method - Optic: